rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-2.4.0.txt

 - rename ReturnListener.handleBasicReturn to handleReturn

 enhancements
-- add support for server-side consumer cancellation notifications
+- support for server-side consumer cancellation notifications
 - have the client present its AMQP extensions in a "capabilities" field in client-properties
 - make the client jar an OSGi bundle